Google Pixel 5's wimpy camera is driving me to the iPhone 12

 What I do like so far about the Pixel 5 cameras

-I want to be clear: Google's new phone has its merits, and I've experienced some of those strengths while testing the Pixel 5 cameras over the past few days.
+I want to be clear: Google's new phone has its merits, and I've experienced some of its strengths while testing the Pixel 5 cameras over the past few days.
 Here are a handful:

 - Google's computational raw offers photo enthusiasts the best of both worlds when it comes to photo formats.
 It marries the exposure and color flexibility of unprocessed raw photo data with the exposure range and noise reduction of the multishot HDR+ processing ordinarily used to make a JPEG.